Parsing JSON lines

 Steps:

-• Use the default JSONSerializer item loader.
+• Use the JSONSerializer item loader.

 Example: